If I Fits I Sits: Cats and Defined Spaces

 Indulge Your Cat's Instincts with Fang and Fur!

-Cardboard boxes and tape stuck on the floor aren’t exactly interior enhancers.
-Keep both your puss’s desire to feel enclosed and your own sense of aesthetics happy with our stylish beds and houses!
+Cardboard boxes and tape stuck on the floor aren't exactly interior enhancers.
+Keep both your puss's desire to feel enclosed and your own sense of aesthetics happy with our stylish Cat Beds and Houses!